qcscine/molassembler/NOTES.rst

   only, and perhaps only ones that do not permit modification of the underlying object.
 Otherwise hide the abstraction some other way, either through obtuse API or whatever
-- Continue altering rankPriority to include stereocenter and bond considerations (add assignment + 1 if a value exists) to the atom referenced by the stereocenterList)
-- Perhaps add cache for comparison results or figure out a more optimal way to reduce the number of comparisons (like inserting one-by-one into a set).
-- Why was StereocenterMap added?
-  I think it was because I thought a list is unsuitable in the long run.
-For instance, changes in molecule state may alter the order of stereocenters in the list (which stores them as a set, where operator < is based on memory position comparison).
-It's because access to a stereocenterPtr goes via list-iteration, but no direct accessors exist via atom index -> Replace it
 - All RankingTree TODOs

 Remaining DG deficiencies